Developer Guide

 AddCommand

-This command adds a new Student
+This command adds a new Student to AcademyDirectory.

 Implementation

-method to serve the aforementioned purpose.
+AddCommand will extend the Command class and will consequently @Override the Command#execute() method to serve the aforementioned purpose.

-is a version controlled command.
+The AddCommand is a version controlled command.
 For the list of version controlled command, refer here.

 service CS1101S Avengers.
-In the CS110S module each Studio has at most 10 Students
+In the CS110S module each Studio has at most 10 Students.
+Thus, the probability of a NAME collision being sufficiently minimised.

 Student

-does not have unnecessary duplicate personal detail (e.g same PHONE
+does not have unnecessary duplicate personal detail (e.g same PHONE) is left to the Avenger.

 The specifics are shown in the sequence diagram below: